 Sylla Gold Corp. (the "Company") is an exploration stage company involved in the business of acquiring, exploring and developing mineral properties.
 The Company's Niaouleni Gold Project (note 12) is located in Mali, West Africa.
-The Company's common shares are listed on the TSX Venture Exchange under the trading symbol "SYG" and on the United States OTCQB Venture Market under the trading symbol "SYGCF".
+The Company's common shares are listed on the TSX Venture Exchange under the trading symbol "SYG".
+Subsequent to February 28, 2025, the Company discontinued its listing on the United States OTCQB Venture Market.
 The address of the Company's registered office is 1550 Bedford Highway, Suite 802, Bedford, Nova Scotia, B4A 1E6.